All Events

 Topics covered include:

-Anatomy and physiology of the heart.
+Anatomy and pathophysiology of the heart.

 How to perform an ECG with correct lead placement.